abanoub-R/pake/README.md

 # pake
-a quick and easy build maintenence program
+a quick and easy posix-compliant build system

 ## installation
 ```